piotrszmydki/osa/README.md

 compute2
 compute3

-You can limit deployed host by adding --limit localhost,compute1 because you can be bannedby opendev.org. :-)
+You can limit number of deploy hosts by adding --limit localhost,compute1 to openstack-ansible command at the end because you can be banned by opendev.org. :-)

 Next change directory to /etc/openstack-ansible/playbooks and type: openstack-ansible setup-host.yml